 Not Everyone is Eligible for Expungement

-The Utah Bureau of Criminal Identification (BCI) is responsible for determining expungement eligibility.
-After you submit an application to BCI ($65 fee), BCI checks your entire criminal history (including out of state, federal, and previously expunged cases) and makes a determination whether you are eligible.
-The questions below alert you to some common reasons why you might not be eligible or not ready at this time to submit an application.
+The Utah Bureau of Criminal Identification (BCI) decides expungement eligibility.
+BCI will review your entire criminal record after it receives your application.
+Your criminal record includes out of state federal and expunged cases.
+Use the questions below to learn why you might not be eligible or not ready now to submit an application.

 - Still going to court / awaiting a court date?